Plans de Bonvilar 17,

-Although the five loops of 9-holes can be configured into five different 18-hole combinations, they are normally set up as the Blue (Azul) and the Open private courses for the members, with the other 9-hole layout made available to the general public.
+Although the five loops of 9-holes (Abajo, Arriba, Piscina, Bosque and Valles) can be configured into many different 18-hole combinations, they were usually set up as the Blue (comprising of the Piscina and Bosque nines) and the Open (Abajo and Arriba) private courses for the members, with the Valles 9-hole layout made available to the general public.

 Lavishly bunkered greensites represent a fearsome challenge, so you’ll certainly need your ‘A’ game intact to conquer El Prat’s strategic and delightfully sculpted Blue course.

 To really complicate matters, the two main 18-hole courses were originally configured by Norman to combine the Arriba and Bosque nines to form the Pink course and the Piscina and Abajo nines to make up the Yellow course.
 At the end of 2018 the club decided to revert back to the original configuration.

 Another championship layout at El Prat after the Open course.
 The blue consits of two 9 hole layouts "Piscian" and "Bosque".
 Some great holes like the magnificent par 3 15th hole.